vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/workspace-one-access/Export-WsaJsonSpec.md

 ### -workbook

-The path to the Planning and Preparation Workbook (.xlsx).
+The path to the Planning and Preparation Workbook (.xlsx) file.

 ```yaml
 Type: String